Truth or Dare? (1986 film): Production

-Reception
+Reception and legacy

 Tom Becker of DVD Verdict wrote that Truth or Dare? was "a typical, entertaining, and typically entertaining low-budget, direct-to-home-video '80s slasher/horror entry.
 It contains all the requisites: some nudity, lots of violence (some graphic, all cheesy), a masked madman, and plot holes so glaring, it seems like big chunks of the film are just missing (they aren't)".
 Film Threat declared the film had nothing going for it except nostalgia.
 Elijah Wood has called it one of his favorite films and says "And I've introduced it to so many people and it has its fans."

 Sequels

 The film was followed by four sequels, all of them written and directed by Tim Ritter, and released direct-to-video.
 They are 1994's Wicked Games, 1998's Screaming for Sanity: Truth or Dare 3, 2011's Deadly Dares: Truth or Dare Part IV, and 2017's I Dared You!
 Truth or Dare Part 5.
 Funds were raised for the fifth film by Ritter and Scott Tepperman through the crowdsourcing website Indiegogo.
 I Dared You! saw its official DVD release in March 2018.

 An unofficial sequel called Writer's Block (subtitled Truth or Dare 2 in some versions) was released by Dead Alive Productions in 1995.